Impact of the COVID-19 pandemic on education: Special education services

 Potential impacts of school closures and reliance on distance learning are not addressed in US federal acts of legislation in the early months of the pandemic.
 Special education students are potentially one of the most impacted groups of COVID-19.
 Educators continue to focus on implementing strategies to deliver services and accommodations in virtual, hybrid, and in person settings.
-However, information of how severe they have been affected, and how and if their grades will be affected due to their status and how this would affect their future are currently not specified.
+Studies show that children with special needs felt more socially isolated during the pandemic which had a significant impact on their mental health.
+However, information of how severe they have been affected, and how and if their grades will be affected due to their status and how this would affect their future are not specified.

 Effect on COVID-19 cases and mortality

 The effect of school closure on COVID-19 cases and mortality has been examined in multiple studies.

+A mathematical modelling study investigated the impact of school closures on COVID-19 dynamics in 74 countries.
+It highlighted that the effect on infections, hospitalisations and deaths varied significantly by country.
+School closures were estimated to reduce SARS-CoV-2 infections, peak hospital occupancy, and deaths in most countries.
+However, the study also found that, in a few cases, school closures may have inadvertently increased cumulative COVID-19 mortality.

 In a study that looked specifically at school closure in the United States, closure of schools was associated with 1.37 million fewer cases and 40,600 fewer deaths from COVID-19 in a six-week study period.
 However, two international studies examining the impact of reopening schools from kindergarten to grade 12 found no consistent relationship between the reopening of these schools and the spread of COVID-19, with another study from the United States showing no increased risk to childcare workers who continued to work.
 Other studies that looked at multiple policy changes have shown more modest changes associated with school closure.

 Impact on formal education

 Formal education — as opposed to informal education or non-formal education — tends to refer to schools, colleges, universities and training institutions.
 A 1974 report by the World Bank defined formal education as the following:Formal education: the hierarchically structured, chronologically graded "education system", running from primary school through the university and including, in addition to general academic studies, a variety of specialised programmes and institutions for full-time technical and professional training.The majority of data collected on the number of students and learners impacted by COVID-19 has been calculated based on the closure of formal education systems.
 The UNESCO Institute for Statistics provides figures on students impacted by COVID-19 corresponding to the number of learners enrolled at pre-primary, primary, lower-secondary, and upper-secondary levels of education (ISCED levels 0 to 3), as well as at tertiary education levels (ISCED levels 5 to 8).
-On average, teachers in K-primary schools were coping worse with the transition than high school educators and university instructors.